Christopher Fisher

 Weida Zhuo

-Weida Zhuo is a first year graduate student at the Ohio University School of Music where he is pursuing the Master of Music degree in Piano Performance under the guidance of Professor Christopher Fisher.
+Weida Zhuo is a second-year graduate student at the Ohio University School of Music where he is pursuing the Master of Music degree in Piano Performance under the guidance of Professor Christopher Fisher.
 Mr. Zhuo holds an undergraduate degree in piano performance from the Shenyang Conservatory of Music in China.
 He is a laureate of many competitions including the 11th Singapore China International Music Competition and the Chicago International Music Competition.
+He was a winner of the 2023 Ohio University School of Music Student Soloist Competition and performed Beethoven's Piano Concerto No. 3 with the Ohio University Symphony Orchestra.